 This “gold” didn’t glitter although its many facets will mirror refracted light quite beautifully.
 At the end of the day, it doesn’t need to glitter.
 Because, in fact, what it does is far more complicated and incredibly more mystical.
 This “gold” radiates some powerful medicine.
-And that’s why this “gold” - natural Baltic Amber
+And that’s why this “gold” - natural Amber

 Now that we’ve gone past the surface (so to speak) of natural Baltic Amber, touched on the mystical healing powers it possesses, we can take a look as a purist, a gem collector, or through the eye of a beholder of such exceptional natural beauty.
 Within Baltic Amber you will find myriads of color and shading, clarity and density.
 Baltic Amber has been used for centuries for its beauty in making beautiful Amber Jewelry

 There are various tints within the rainbow spectrum that range from the palest yellow to rich yellow to blue, white, forest green, honey beige, smoky brown and many others within each of these colors.
 It’s astonishing to realize that there are in fact 7 primary colors and over 250 variations within that coloration.
 Because natural Baltic Amber is as varietal as nature itself, there are sometimes two or more colors or patterns within an individual piece of Baltic Amber.
 These particular pieces are the most highly sought after among collectors – the “ultimate” prize to own.